Joins Jankovich And Howard On Head Coach Larry Brown's Staff

 Before joining SFA, Maligi worked the 2006-07 season as an assistant coach at UT Arlington.
 While at UTA, he recruited Boston College transfer and 2009-10 SLC Player of the Year and All-America Honorable Mention Marquez Haynes, who finished third nationally with 22.6 points per game.
 He also recruited LaMarcus Reed to UTA, who was named First-Team All-Southland Conference in 2011-12.

 From 2003 to 2006, Maligi served as head coach of the Dallas Mustangs AAU program.
-During his stint, the program saw more than 50 of its players sign scholarships with NCAA Division I teams, including McDonald's All-American Byron Eaton (Oklahoma State), current Minnesota Timberwolves Wesley Johnson (Syracuse) and Anthony Randolph (LSU), Sean Williams of the Boston Celtics (Boston College) and Donald Sloan of the Cleveland Cavaliers (Texas A&M).
+During his stint, the program saw more than 50 of its players sign scholarships with NCAA Division I teams, including McDonald's All-American Byron Eaton (Oklahoma State), Wesley Johnson of the Los Angeles Lakers (Syracuse), Anthony Randolph of the Denver Nuggets (LSU), and Donald Sloan of the Indiana Pacers (Texas A&M).
+He also coached Austin Jackson of the Detroit Tigers and Michael Crabtree of the San Francisco 49ers.

 He spent three seasons (2002-05) as a student assistant coach/video coordinator at Howard University.
 Breaking into the coaching ranks, Maligi assisted the Bison coaching staff in film exchange, on-campus recruiting, developing individual workout schedules, assisting academic monitoring, coordinating pregame and postgame meals, and recruiting and supervising all student managers.

 Maligi, a native of Arlington, Texas, received his bachelor's degree in exercise physiology from Howard in 2006.
-He and his wife, the former Courtney K. Brown, were married in May of 2012.
+He and his wife Dr. Courtney B. Maligi were married in May of 2012.